Slacker Cats: Buckley

-One of the two main protagonists of Slacker Cats, along with Eddie.
-He is a cat owned by Louise, living in her apartment.
-He is clever by cat standards, but he thinks he is much more clever than he really is, which causes him and Eddie to encounter a lot of trouble.
+Buckley is a brave, young Maine coon who has indigo fur, a white V-shaped mark on the chest, black eyes and a pink snout, and this is clever by cat standards, but he thinks he is much more clever than he really is, which causes him and Eddie to encounter a lot of trouble.
 He secretly wants to be human, feeling that life is limited as a cat.
 His best friend is Eddie, who is often the cause of his mishaps.
 Buckley is also the constant nemesis of Mrs. Boots for reasons that remain unknown.
 He is in love with his owner Louise and plans on marrying her, but she doesn't return his feelings.
 Despite his unreturned feelings, he still addresses her as if she were his girlfriend.
 Buckley's personality fluctuates from being lazy and uncaring to being remotely active and feeling guilty.
 He is notably more ethical than Eddie.
 Buckley also shows an aggressive side, attacking his friend Tabitha and removing her remaining ear, though it was later reattached.
-Voiced by Harland Williams.
+Buckley is one of the two main protagonists of the series alongside Eddie, and he is voiced by Harland Williams.

 Eddie

-One of the two main protagonists of Slacker Cats, along with Buckley.
-He, like most other characters, is a cat.
-His owner is Dan, who looks surprisingly like him.
-Eddie is Buckley's best friend, though he rarely acts like it.
-He's extremely egotistical about himself, even to the point of kissing a dummy replica of himself (seen in episode 6.)
+Eddie is an adventurous, but cute tabby cat with orange fur who looks surprisingly like him.
+Eddie is Buckley's best friend but he rarely acts like it.
+Eddie is extremely egotistical about himself, even to the point of kissing a dummy replica of himself.
 Eddie often speaks of his way with lady cats and past events that involve numerous lady cats at one time, although there is no evidence of this.
-However, he's stated by other characters to be more of a "tough alley cat" than a normal Californian house cat, hinting Eddie could actually be somewhat of a ladies man.
+However, he's stated by other characters to be more of a "tough alley cat" than a normal house cat, hinting Eddie could actually be somewhat of a ladies man.
 Yet at the same time is also shown to be very desperate, including going far out of his way and hurting himself/friends to get attention from female cats.
-He knows Buckley is in love with his owner, Louise, and often makes fun of him for it, calling him a "sicko" or an "Ownerphile" whenever he looks at something human related.
+He resides with his owner, Dan.
+He knows Buckley is in love with his owner, Louise, and often makes fun of him for it, calling him a "sicko" or an "ownerphile" whenever he looks at something human-related.
 However, he will still stand up for Buckley, normally against Mrs. Boots asking "Where is Mr. Boots?" which causes her run off angrily every time.
-Voiced by Sinbad.
+He is one of the two main protagonists alongside Buckley, and he is voiced by Sinbad.